Hi, and welcome to my review of the Crypto Investor Network.

 Bitcoin, on the other hand, uses proof of work to verify transactions on the network.
-And there’s a very good reason for this – even though it uses more power, it allows Bitcoin to be completely decentralized.
-So it’s not owned or controlled by any one person, or group of people.
+And there’s a good reason for this – even though it uses more power, it allows bitcoin to be completely decentralized.
+So it’s not owned or controlled by any one person or group of people.

-Most altcoins, on the other hand, are run by one or more people, give more control of the network to those with more resources, and are often run on centralized web servers.
+On the other hand, most altcoin projects are run by one or more people, give more control of the network to those with more resources, and are often run on centralized web servers.

 These altcoins are not a currency in the traditional sense, and this story is SO much bigger than bitcoin.

 There’s an enormous amount of innovation taking place on the bitcoin network.

 Bitcoin itself is seen by many in the space as the secure base layer, and there are many “second layer” technologies being built on top of it.